esamattis/postcss-ts-classnames/README.md

 This will give the autocomplete but if you want the class names checking you can add [`// @ts-check`][js] to the top of the file.

+The `ts-classnames` will work with Vanilla JS too.

 [js]: https://github.com/microsoft/TypeScript/wiki/Type-Checking-JavaScript-Files